Back to Insights

 The Risk of Vendor Lock-In

 Another critical consideration is the risk of vendor lock-in.
 Many AI builders use proprietary technology or formats, making it challenging to switch platforms later without significant rework or data migration challenges.
-This risk is compounded by the current uncertainty in the market—choosing a platform today might mean sticking with it even if it fails to keep pace with your evolving requirements.
+This risk is compounded by the current uncertainty in the market.

 By waiting a few months, you can observe how different platforms mature and adapt.
-You’ll gain a better understanding of which vendors are committed to continuous innovation and which are likely to offer the flexibility and support you need as your AI initiatives evolve.
+You'll gain a better understanding of which vendors are committed to continuous innovation and which are likely to offer the flexibility and support you need.

 The Importance of Strategic Patience